grahamedwards/grahamedwards.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am an NSF Astronomy & Astrophysics Postdoctoral Fellow and a Lecturer in the Department of Physics & Astronomy at at Dartmouth College.
+I am an NSF Astronomy & Astrophysics Postdoctoral Fellow and a Lecturer in the Department of Physics & Astronomy at Dartmouth College.

 My research spans the fields of cosmochemistry, isotope geochemistry, and geochronology.